What Is EPSS?

 EPSS vs Common Vulnerability Scoring System (CVSS)

 EPSS and the Common Vulnerability Scoring System (CVSS) are distinct in assessing vulnerabilities.
 CVSS provides a numerical score reflecting the severity of a vulnerability based on metrics like impact and exploitability.
 However, it doesn't predict the likelihood of a vulnerability being exploited.
 In contrast, EPSS focuses on predicting exploitability, offering a dynamic, data-driven analysis.
 While CVSS scores indicate potential impact, EPSS scores provide insight into the probability of actual exploitation, guiding more effective prioritization of security resources.
 This comparison highlights the complementary nature of these systems in a comprehensive cybersecurity strategy.
-For more information on CVSS, you can visit the official CVSS website.
+For more information on CVSS, you can visit the FIRST CVSS website.

 CVSS assigns severity scores in the range of 0 (lowest) to 10 (highest), the Severity buckets are assigned as follows: